gizmecano/grav-theme-hereditor/README.md

 ### Theme activation

-To set _Hereditor_ theme as the default theme, the steps to follow are:
+To set the _Hereditor_ theme as the default theme, the steps to follow are:

 - Navigate to `/your/site/grav/user/config`
 - Open the `system.yaml` file